 Example 1: Reducing sleep schedule (SEVAMAYL)

-An adapted SEVAMAYL sleeper with the following sleep schedule displayed below:
+An adapted SEVAMAYL sleeper with the following sleep schedule:

 This is a standard SEVAMAYL variant on normal days.
 On a hectic day that forces the sleeper to stay awake from 9:30 AM to 6 PM, the schedule can become:

 - The sleeper adds one 30-minute nap (a Protracted Nap) to the schedule.

 - The core sleep is slightly adjusted (30 minutes in advance) to accommodate the extra naps.